| EasterIts Origins,

 #2: LENT (fasting

-from red meat and subsituting the eating of fish)
+from red meat and substituting the eating of fish) The word

 "Lent" literally means "lengthening of days"